Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

 3. Click the ![Delete](../../Assets/Icons/Trash03.png "[Delete]") (Delete) button in the editing toolbar.
   The attribute mapping has been deleted from the list.

-  > [Info] When deleting an attribute mapping, the mapping to the destination attribute, but not the destination attribute itself is deleted from the attribute mapping list.
-The destination attribute is only deleted when the attribute mapping was a custom language or channel mapping.
+  > [Info] When deleting an attribute mapping, the mapping to the destination attribute, but not the destination attribute itself, is deleted from the attribute mapping list.
+The destination attribute is only deleted if the attribute mapping was a custom language or channel mapping.
 In this case, the original destination attribute without customized language or channel is still available in the list of attribute mappings.

 4. Repeat the steps **2** and **3** for all attributes you want to delete.

-  > [Info] Be aware that you have to [rerun the mapping](#rerun-an-etl-mapping) to apply the changes made to the attribute.
+  > [Info] Be aware that you have to rerun the mapping to apply the changes made to the attribute, see [Rerun an ETL mapping](#rerun-an-etl-mapping).